henrykironde/drafts/developer.rst

 **Submiting issues**

-Categorize the issues based to labels.
+Categorize the issues based on labels.
 For example (Bug, Dataset Bug, Important, Feature Request and etc..)
 Explain the issue explicitly with all details, giving examples and logs where applicable.

 **Commits**

 From your local branch of retriever, commit to your origin.
-Once test have passed you can then make a pull request to the retriever master (upstream)
+Once tests have passed you can then make a pull request to the retriever master (upstream)

 **Clean histroy**

 We try to make one commit for each issue.
-As you work on an issue try adding all the commits into one general commit rather than several commits. you can use commit ammend to add new changes to a branch.
+As you work on an issue, try adding all the commits into one general commit rather than several commits. you can use commit amend to add new changes to a branch.

 .. _codecov: https://codecov.io/